awjibon/partial-policy/README.md

 `-batch_size`: batch size for stochastic gradient descent. (default: `20.0`)

-`-max_ppo_epoch`: the `K`-value in PPO.
+`-max_ppo_epoch`: the `K`-value in PPO. (default: `8`)

-# Other important aspects:
+# Troubleshooting:
 **If the reward does not improve**

-Make sure the `max_step` is enough for the agent to sufficiently converge to the target from the initial positions
+First, try using a fixed initial position `p=[x,y,z]`, by inputting `init_pos_center: p`, and `init_pos_radii: 0`.

-ROI size for the state is [32, 32, 32].
-You may want to verify if this is large enough context for the agent to decide an action.
+Second, lower the input volume resolution.
+ROI size for the state is [32, 32, 32], which may not be large enough for the agent to decide the actions.
+Lowering the resolution while keeping the state-size same may help in this case.
+Gradually, train higher resolution agents like in different multi-scale approaches.